omaraflak/Bluetooth-Android/README.md

 # THE REPO HAS BEEN MOVED

-The library should be included in JCenter really soon!
+The library is now included in JCenter!

 https://github.com/omaflak/Bluetooth-Library